Meet The Team!!!

 Sarah Fischer-Reynolds CSCS, Pn1

-Co-Founder, Head Program Designer, Nutrition Consultant
+Co-Founder, Wellness Coach, Nutrition Consultant

 Fitness Coach, nutrition/mindful eating aficionado, and Co-founder of Functional Effect Fitness and Rehabilitation, Sarah Fischer-Reynolds is passionate about helping people live healthier, more fulfilling lives.
 Sarah encourages her clients to take an active role in their fitness journey, all while teaching strategies to overcome the mental and physical hurdles that will inevitably arise along the way.
 She believes that living a wholehearted life is the key to having a lasting physical transformation.

 Sarah made her debut into the fitness industry in 2002, getting her start as a Group Fitness Instructor (yep, she taught step aerobics!) while attending Western Illinois University and earning her Bachelors Degree in Psychology.
 Also a collegiate athlete, Sarah played basketball for Sauk Valley College prior to transferring to WIU.
 Following the completion of her degree Sarah worked for a commercial gym in addition to working with high school and college athletes in a variety of sports.
 She is certified as a Strength and Conditioning Specialist with the National Strength and Conditioning Association in addition to being a Certified Nutrition Coach with Precision Nutrition.